SRG/eROSITA-SDSS view on the relation between X-ray and UV emission for quasars: Results

 We first consider our `baseline' model, in which there is independent intrinsic scatter in UV and X-ray luminosities ($\s{intUV}$, $\s{intX}$).
 Figure~\ref{fig:resPLOT} shows the scatter plot of these luminosities for our sample and the inferred correlation between them.
 The posterior distributions of the model parameters are depicted in Fig.~\ref{fig:resHISTS}, and their key characteristics (mean and median values, standard deviations and percentiles) are presented in Table~\ref{tab:parameters1}.
 The primary dependence shown in Fig.~\ref{fig:resPLOT} corresponds to the median $\gamma$ and $\beta$ values of the posterior distributions of these parameters, whereas the green and yellow regions around the primary dependence comprise, respectively, [$\luv$, $\lx$] points with $\plx$ lying within the 1$\sigma$ and 2$\sigma$ credible intervals (i.e. 16--84\% and 2.5--97.5\%) of the $\gamma \pluv+\beta$ distribution for a given $\pluv$.
 Namely, for each $\pluv$, we drew a sample of $\left[\gamma,\beta \right]$ pairs from their joint posterior distribution, calculated $\plx=\gamma \pluv+\beta$ and determined the $1\sigma$ and $2\sigma$ credible intervals for $\plx$ based on the resulting $\plx$ distribution.

 We tightly constrain the slope of the $\lx$--$\luv$ relation: $\gamma=0.69\pm0.02$ (hereafter, we quote for our results the median values of parameters of interest and the corresponding 1$\sigma$ uncertainties based on the 16--84\% percentile region of the posterior distribution).
 This value is slightly higher than the slope $\gamma=0.60$--$0.65$ reported by \cite{lusso2016tight} and significantly steeper than the slopes $\gamma=0.59\pm 0.04$ and $\gamma=0.583\pm 0.011$ determined by \cite{bisogni2021chandra} and \cite{dainotti2022}, respectively.
-As regards the normalization of the $\lx$--$\luv$ relation, we find $\plx(\pluv=30.5)=26.45\pm0.02$, which is somewhat lower than the corresponding values of $26.56\pm0.02$ in \cite{lusso2016tight} and $26.58\pm0.04$ in \cite{bisogni2021chandra} but higher than $26.35\pm0.03$ in \cite{dainotti2022}.
+As regards the normalization of the $\lx$--$\luv$ relation, we find $\plx(\pluv=30.5)=26.47\pm0.02$, which is somewhat lower than the corresponding values of $26.56\pm0.02$ in \cite{lusso2016tight}, $26.58\pm0.04$ in \cite{bisogni2021chandra} and $26.57\pm0.03$ in \cite{dainotti2022} (here we have calculated the normalization from \cite{dainotti2022} for the case $z=1$, the characteristic redshift of our sample).
 This can also be clearly seen from a direct comparison of the X-ray--UV luminosity dependencies in Fig.~\ref{fig:resPLOT}.
 Hereafter, we utilize the normalization at $\pluv=30.5$, because it is a typical luminosity probed in the current study (the median $\luv$ value in our sample is $30.537$) and in the quoted works.